Marcellofabbri/Covid-19-App/README.md

 <img src="https://github.com/Marcellofabbri/Covid-19-App/blob/master/screenshots/trend.png?raw=true">
 </p>

+-**Trend**: to better show the trend of the epidemic in a current country I added another button leading to another route (/spread) that takes the same data as parameters and similarly builds two more charts, accompanied by the same kind of scrollable list.
+However on this page the datapoints are built by bundling together data in 5-days periods, so that it's easier to discern a curve based on averaged out data.

 -**Launcher icon**: every app on every phone has an icon that starts it when tapped.
 I'm working on it.
-I created one already, but it appears enclosed in a bigger white container.
-What I need to figure out is how to make an _adaptive icon_ that renders well on mobile devices.
+I created one already, but it appeared enclosed in a bigger white container.
+What I had to figure out is how to make an _adaptive icon_ that renders well on mobile devices.
+Finally I managed to to upload the background and foreground for the icon so that they're shown in the best possible way according to the device's settings.

+-**Homepage restyling**: I decided to move the timestamp from the bottom bar to a seventh container that looks very similar to the six ones that are centered in the home page.
+This way the connection between these numbers and the timestamp is more intuitive.
+Also, just like the _Reload_ button visually changes while the data is being pulled, the seventh container with the timestamp also becomes red-tinged for the duration of the data-retrieving function, and returns to its original grey-ish color at the end of the process, indicating that data have finished updating.-

+-**Buttons animation**: the buttons that lead to /history and /spread displayed a slight delay in completing the loading of the new page.
+So I changed the icons to bigger square icons and they get substituted by two equally sized square animated icons that become animated as soon as the button is touched, until the page has finished loading up.
+This way the user will know that the button has been tapped and that something is happening behind the scenes, namely the new page is being assembled.
+I believe the parameters and the building of the charts are what is causing the slight delay.

 -**Deployment**: every app released on Google Play needs to be signed and its building is not straightforward like creating a whole APK but split and bundled.
-I have to figure out how to do these and hopefully deploy the app so it's available for download.
+The app has been submitted to Google Play however they don't allow Coronavirus related apps unless commissioned by the Government or other health public authority.
+So it's been submitted to Amazon Apps instead.

 ## Getting Started